 Bedwetting can be a source of embarassment for children, who were once proud to graduate out of a night nappy and into underwear.
 Bedwetting can also cause a lot of disruption for the whole household, as clothing and bedding is changed in the middle of the night, it's not necessarily a quiet affair.
 Other things can disturb children's sleep as well - including nightmares, stress and anxiety.

 When you bring your child to the clinic to see one of our practitioners, in addition to your primary area of concern, they will ask you about a number of aspects of you child's overall health and wellbeing.
-Your practitioner can then assess whether Chinese medicine treatment is suitable for your child.
-A Chinese medicine treatment approach for babies involves nutrition advice and herbal medicine for mum to take (if your baby is exclusively breastfed), herbal medicines that are suitable for infants can also be mixed directly into baby’s bottle.
-Laser acupuncture can be used for certain conditions, your practitioner can also show you massage techniques to do at home.
-For older children, treatments will be comprised of a combination of acupuncture, laser acupuncture, herbal medicine and nutrition advice.
+During the consult, your practitioner will often discuss nutrition advice, and can also show you massage techniques to do at home.

-The silent epidemic of our modern age, autoimmune diseases such as MS, lupus, rheumatoid arthritis, Hashimoto's thyroiditis, Grave's disease and others are becoming more common in our population.
+The silent epidemic of our modern age, autoimmune diseases are becoming more common in our population.
 There are also many conditions that are being newly recognised as being autoimmune conditions, as the scientific understanding of disease processes, and the immune system develops and becomes more sophisticated.

 As the scientific understanding of autoimmune processes has developed, there have also been some prominent disease sufferers who have researched nutrition and lifestyle protocols that can be useful for sufferers of certain autoimmune conditions.
 The autoimmune paleo diet is very popular and widely known as a general starting point for many people with a new diagnosis of an autoimmune condition.
 The Wahls protocol is common for people with MS to follow, and is promoted by Terry Wahls, herself a sufferer of MS who has shared the ins and outs of how she reversed her disease progression to be able to get out of a wheelchair and back to living a normal life.
 The Jelinek protocol, also known as the OMS protocol is also heralded as effective for MS sufferers, and is another approach that was researched and found to be effective for a sufferer of MS who then went on to share his findings.
 These 3 approaches are all very different from one another, and are just 3 of many, many diet and lifestyle plans discussed by people who are suffering autoimmune disease.